Decision Making Steps for Leaders: The Top 3

 2. Create Accountability

-To create an environment of accountability, make sure that you share information openly, surface and resolve conflicts quickly, address poor performance, share resources, give honest feedback, and discourage indecisive behaviors, involve the appropriate levels of leaders and subject matter experts, recognize contributions, follow up on commitments, monitor and measure performance, and make sure every meeting ends with a clear understanding of decisions and next steps.
+To foster organizational accountability, leaders must: share information openly, surface and resolve conflicts promptly, address poor performance, allocate resources effectively, provide candid feedback, discourage indecision, involve the right leaders and experts, recognize contributions, follow through on commitments, and monitor performance consistently.
+Every meeting should conclude with a clear understanding of decisions made and next steps.
+Creating this environment ensures decisions translate into action and measurable results.

 3. Take Responsibility

-Select someone who is totally committed to the decision and has the expertise and the influence needed for successful execution.
-Then make sure that they and their team can all answer the following five questions:
+Choose someone fully committed to the decision, with the expertise and influence necessary to drive successful execution.
+Ensure that they — and their team — can clearly answer five essential questions:

-• Who needs to be involved in making the decision?
+3. Who must be involved in making the decision?

 The Bottom Line